tnicola/cypress-parallel/README.md

 | --threads  | -t    | Number of threads                  | number |
 | --specsDir | -d    | Cypress specs directory.           | string |

+# Env variable for plugins
+A cypress plugin can read the thread number using
+`process.env.CYPRESS_PARALLEL_THREAD`

 # Contributors
 Looking for contributors.
 # License